Georgia PSC Softens Ultimatum to Customers

 The Georgia Public Service Commission (GPSC) unanimously decided

-last week to allow customers to switch from Atlanta Gas Light (AGL)
+earlier this week to allow customers to switch from Atlanta Gas

-after the previously-determined Aug.
-11 deadline, the date when the
+Light (AGL) after the previously-determined Aug.
+11 deadline, the

-Commission determines market share among the competing suppliers.
+date when market share is determined among the competing suppliers.

 Commissioner Robert Baker said the vote will help dispel the rumor